dagware/DanThomas/JXA/ClipboardUtils.md

 **PURPOSE:**
 Gets a string of the specified type from the clipboard.

-If the clipboard doesn't contain the specified type, the result will be 'undefined' unless 'throwIfNotFound' is true, in which case an exception is thrown.
+If the clipboard doesn't contain the specified type, the result will be an empty string unless 'throwIfNotFound' is true, in which case an exception is thrown.

 ---